githubgrasp/oofem/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4339630.svg)](https://doi.org/10.5281/zenodo.4339630)

 OOFEM is parallel, object-oriented finite element code for solving mechanical, transport and fluid mechanics problems.
+Read more about its [features here](https://oofem.org/doku.php?id=en:features) or visit [OOFEM web page](https://oofem.org).

 OOFEM is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.